-While working at Hydrogen, I build a Design System.
-Also, I worked on a variety of financial white-label solutions for web and mobile: Challenger Bank, Proposal Tool, Tokenization Tool, PFM app, and others.
+Аt Hydrogen, I am building a Design System.
+I am also working on white-label financial solutions for web and mobile: Challenger Bank, Proposal Tool, Tokenization Tool, PFM app, and others.

 Siraj Bentria — Design Lead